peter-can-write/web-notes/angular.md

 Besides inserting custom HTML, we can also pass argument to a directive via attributes.
 For this, we must create a new *isolate scope*.
 An isolate scope is a scope created specifically for a directive, isolated entirely from its outside environment (scope).
-This isolation is two-way: no variables define for the scope (we'll see how) will ever be visible outside the directive's environment, but also no variables defined outside the scope of the directive (e.g. in the scope of the controller, initialized in the corresponding constructor) will be
+This isolation is two-way: no variables defined for the scope (we'll see how) will ever be visible outside the directive's environment, but also no variables defined outside the scope of the directive (e.g. in the scope of the controller, initialized in the corresponding constructor) will be